-Performance Measure 2015/16 Actual 2016/17 Forecast 2017/18 Target 2018/19 Target 2019/20 Target Retention of Event staff at BC Place 1 72% 72% 72% 72% 72% Employee Engagement - Score on Employee Surveys, BC Place 2 3.9 4.0 4.0 4.0 4.0 Employee Engagement - Score on Employee Surveys, Convention Centre 3 N/A3 4.4 4.4 4.4 4.4
+Performance Measure 2016/17 Actual 2017/18 Target 2018/19 Target 2019/20 Target Retention of Event staff at BC Place 1 68% 72% 72% 72% Employee Engagement - Score on Employee Surveys, BC Place 2 3.8 4.0 4.0 4.0 Employee Engagement - Score on Employee Surveys, Convention Centre 3 4.4 4.4 4.4 4.4

-Data Sources:
+Data Source:

-Retention is calculated based on required staffing levels for a twelve month period against actual turnover for event staff.
+1 Retention is calculated based on required staffing levels for a twelve month period against actual turnover for event staff.

 2 Internal Employee Engagement Survey Scores at BC Place reflect the results of an annual employee engagement survey of all full-time and part-time employees, including event staff.
 The target is to reach and maintain a positive Employee Engagement Index (EEI) of 4 out of 5.
-Given the nature of BC Place's employment relationship with the majority of employees being casual with a turnover of approximately 30% or 150 employees, maintaining 4/5 is a reasonably strong target.
+With the majority of BC Place's employees being casual, and given a turnover of approximately 30% or 150 employees, maintaining 4/5 is a robust target.
 Departments have created individual responses and plans to improve the EEI to be measured again each fiscal year.